vyshane/grpc-swift-combine/README.md

 ### Implementing RPC Handlers for the Server

 The [Server Implementation Tests](Tests/CombineGRPCTests/Server%20Implementations) are good examples of how to use the RPC handlers on the server side.
+You can find the matching protobuf [here](Tests/Protobuf/test_scenarios.proto).

 #### Unary Handler